ZojaSavkovic/memoriesandrecipes/_posts/2017-07-20-en-poppy-seed-cake.markdown

 1. Preheat the oven to 150°C.
 2. Beat the butter, vanilla and caster sugar until pale and fluffy.
 3. Beat in the egg yolks, one by one.
-4. Stir in the ground almonds, baking powder, a pinch of salt and poppy seeds.
+4. Stir in the ground almonds, baking powder, salt and poppy seeds.
 5. Fold in the egg whites, beaten to stiff peaks.
-6. Pour in to a greased, lined 20 cm springform pan and bake for 1 hour, or until just firm.
+6. Pour in to a greased, lined 20 cm springform pan and bake for 40 minutes, or until just firm.
 7. Stand for 5 minutes, then turn out on to a plate and cool.
 8. Melt the dark chocolate with the pouring cream.
 9. Cool for 20 minutes, then spread over the cake.